Welcome to Clarke

 As Clarke reaches more children than ever before, our mission remains unchanged: Providing children who are deaf and hard of hearing with the listening, learning and spoken language skills they need to succeed.
 Today, the possibilities for children who are deaf and hard of hearing are greater than ever before.
 We work with families and professionals to ensure that every child has the chance to reach their full potential.

 Clarke was founded in 1867 in Northampton by Gardiner Green Hubbard, whose four-year-old daughter, Mabel, became deaf from scarlet fever.
 Firmly believing his daughter could speak and learn just like other children, Hubbard hired a teacher to work with Mabel on her speech and language.
 At age 10, Mabel did as well in the classroom as any of her hearing peers.

 With the help of philanthropist John Clarke, Hubbard started Clarke School to help other deaf children learn to listen, speak and succeed.
 A trailblazing organization from the very beginning, Clarke became the first school in the country to teach deaf students using the oral method and the first to recognize the importance of successfully mainstreaming deaf students into their neighborhood schools.
 Through our partnership with Smith College, Clarke was also the first to train teachers in auditory/oral education.

 Over the last two decades, universal newborn hearing screening and advanced technology like cochlear implants have made it possible for deaf and hard of hearing children to learn to listen and talk at earlier ages than ever before.
-In response to a growing need for auditory/oral services for young children, Clarke opened four additional campuses: Boston (1995), Jacksonville (1996), New York (1999) and Philadelphia (2001).
+In response to a growing need for auditory/oral services for young children, Clarke opened four additional locations: Boston (1995), Jacksonville (1996), New York (1999) and Philadelphia (2001).

 Clarke continues to evolve to meet the needs of children with hearing loss and their families through new initiatives like our expanded mainstream services.
 Despite the many changes Clarke has seen since its founding, our mission of teaching children to listen, talk and thrive has always remained constant.